imaNNeo/StepBarView/README.md

 # Step Bar View

-You can use this library to have a step bar
+You can use this library to have a step bar.

-can be used in pages that you have some steps to reach
+It can be used in pages that you have some steps to reach.

-you can download the [Demo apk file](https://github.com/imaNNeoFighT/StepBarView/raw/master/repo_files/SbvDemo1-1-0.apk) (you can first adjust your StepBar in the demoApp and then implement it in code)
+You can download the [Demo apk file](https://github.com/imaNNeoFighT/StepBarView/raw/master/repo_files/SbvDemo1-1-0.apk) (you can first adjust your StepBar in the demoApp and then implement it in code).

 <img src="./repo_files/images/demoo.gif" width="300">